francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 ## Why does this matter?
 This is one of the first results giving us a better insight into the highly dimensional functions computed by DNNs.
+Indeed, similar analyses had been previously carried out to characterise the "signal propagation" in random networks at initialisation [[8]](#8)[[9]](#9).
+Intuitively, if you have two inputs $x$ and $x'$, we don't want their correlation to vanish or explode as they move through network, which would in turn lead to vanishing and exploding gradients, respectively.

-Indeed, very similar analyses had been previously carried out to predict the trainability of random networks at initialisation [[7]](#7)[[8]](#8).
-Moreover, since an infinite-width DNN is a GP, one can perform exact Bayesian inference with GPs.
-While far from being an accurate model of DNNs, for simple fully connected networks these GPs have been found outperform trained finite-width DNNs.
+In addition, since an infinite-width DNN is a GP, one can perform exact Bayesian inference without training a neural network including uncertainty estimates.
+While far from being an accurate model of DNNs, these GPs have been found outperform trained fully connected networks at finite width.

-In the next post of this series on infinite-width limits of DNNs, we will look at what happens during training.
+In the next post of this series on the infinite-width limits of DNNs, we will look at what happens during training.

 ## References